Checkmarx/kics/docs/creating-queries.md

 }

 ```
-2. It implements the same query for different platforms in the same **query.rego**
+2. It implements the same query for different platforms in the same **query.rego**, the metadata bellow defines the query metadata for both OpenAPI 2.0 and 3.0 in the same file:
 ```
 {
   "id": "332cf2ad-380d-4b90-b436-46f8e635cf38",